yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 carries that set on the turnstile's left:
 $Q \vdash$ `exists v.v+1=2`.
 This article writes the bare $\vdash$, with the axiom stock fixed by context: from here, the axioms below;
-from Section 8 on, those plus a program's definitions.
+from 6.4 on, those plus a schema for `D`; from Section 8 on, the axioms below plus a program's definitions.
 Omitting the set does not mean there is none.

 The axioms: